-Your use of information provided by the BGS is at your own risk.
-Please read any warnings given about the limitations of the information, including those listed below.
+The use of information provided by the British Geological Survey (BGS) is at your own risk.
+Please read any warnings given about the limitations of the information.

-The BGS gives no warranty as to the quality or accuracy of the information, or the medium on which it is provided, or its suitability for any use.
-All conditions, implied or otherwise, relating to the quality or suitability of the information and the medium, and all liabilities arising from the supply of the information (including any liability arising in negligence) are excluded to the fullest extent permitted by law.
+In view of the disparate sources of information at the BGS's disposal, including much material donated to the BGS that is accepted in good faith as being accurate, then neither the Natural Environment Research Council nor the data creators or donors can give any warranty as to the quality or accuracy of the information or its suitability for any use.
+All implied conditions relating to the quality or suitability of the information, and all liabilities arising from the supply of the information (including any liability arising in negligence) are excluded to the fullest extent permitted by law.

 The BGS warrants that the information will conform to any specification agreed with the customer and will be suitable for any purpose communicated to the BGS by the customer.
 The liability, howsoever arising, of the BGS under this warranty and otherwise in connection with the provision of the information is limited to ten times the cost payable by the customer or £50,000, whichever is the lesser.